epiloque/sharness/README.md

 Public: Run command and ensure it exits with a given exit code.

-This is one of the prefix functions to be used inside expectSucess or expectFailure.
+This is one of the prefix functions to be used inside expectSuccess or expectFailure.

 -   $1 - Expected exit code.
 -   $2.. - Command to be executed.

 Examples

-    expectSucess 'Merge with d/f conflicts' '
+    expectSuccess 'Merge with d/f conflicts' '
         expectCode 1 git merge "merge msg" B master
     '